imjoy-team/kaibu/docs/api.md

  - `options`:
     - `name`: String, name of the widget panel
     - `type`: String, type of the widget panel, the supported types are: `control`, `form` `tree`, `vega`.
+    - `attach_to`: String or null, if set, it means this widget will be attached to a layer (match by its name) and will be shown with the layer properties
     - other type-specific options

 **Returns**